microsoft/BotFramework-WebChat/docs/HOOKS.md

 If you would prefer to set this property manually, change the value `dir` prop passed to Web Chat.

 ## `useDisabled`

+> This hook is deprecated and will be removed on or after 2026-09-04.
+Developers should migrate to [`useUIState`](#useuistate) hook instead.

 <!-- prettier-ignore-start -->
 ```js